VC-AndroidDevelopers/.github/profile/README.md

 Vector Crop's goals are to push beyond the limit to make this possible which seems to be impossble.

+## Rules for Android Developers

+Please refer to the [Rules](RULES.md) file for detailed guidelines and best practices for Android developers.

 ## Web page

 <a href="https://vectorcrop.com/"><img src="https://github.com/VectorCropCommunity/.github/blob/vectorcrop-patch/icons/vectorcrop.svg" alt="Your SVG Image" width="48" height="48"></a>